Fearless and Thorough

 I call on all of the steps today in order for me to try and work my programme to the best of my ability on a daily basis.
 I know I must remain fearless and thorough in continuing this new design for living that I have learnt through working the 12 steps of AA.

-Chris JD, Road to Recovery Group, Plymouth
+Road to Recovery Group, Plymouth